openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Identity protection

-EDHOC-PSK encrypts ID_CRED_PSK in message 3, XOR encrypted with a keystream derived from the ephemeral shared secret G_XY.
+EDHOC-PSK encrypts ID_CRED_PSK in message 3 with a keystream derived from the ephemeral shared secret G_XY.
 As a consequence, contrary to the current EDHOC methods that protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See {{Section 9.1 of RFC9528}}), EDHOC-PSK provides identity protection for both the Initiator and the Responder against passive attackers.

 ## Mutual Authentication

-Authentication in EDHOC-PSK depends on the security of the session key and the protocol's confidentiality.
-Both security properties hold as long as the PSK remains secret.
-Even though the fourth message (message_4) remains optional, mutual authentication is not guaranteed without it, or without an OSCORE message or any application data that confirms that the Responder owns the PSK.
-When message_4 is included, the protocol achieves explicit key confirmation in addition to mutual authentication.
+EDHOC-PSK provides mutual authentication, assuming the PSK remains secret.
+However, if the optional fourth message (message_4) is omitted, mutual authentication is not guaranteed—unless the Responder is later authenticated through an OSCORE message or other application data demonstrating possession of the PSK.
+When message_4 is included, the protocol ensures both mutual authentication and explicit key confirmation.

 ## External Authorization Data Protection